Mitacs Globalink Research Internships at Concordia

 - Once Concordia International receives the completed form, you will receive a Letter of Invitation (LOI) and an Acceptance Form outlining the details of your placement at Concordia.
 Ensure that you sign and return the Acceptance Form as instructed in the document.

 - You are responsible for obtaining any immigration documents required for you to enter Canada and conduct your research project at Concordia.
-According to current Citizenship and Immigration Canada (CIC) regulations, Globalink Research Interns are required to obtain a work permit.
-Any questions about immigration procedures and processes should be directed to Mitacs at firstname.lastname@example.org.
+For more information and tips regarding this requirement, please visit MITACS' website .
+Any questions about immigration procedures and processes should be directed to Mitacs at email@example.com.

 Status at Concordia